 Bibio is Stephen Wilkinson from Wolverhampton in the West Midlands, England.
 His works from 2005 to 2009 consisted mostly of acoustic guitar and tape manipulation which can be described as tape-warbled, half-remembered, nostalgia-inducing folk.
 Although it did not contain any obvious synths (the software Super Sollider was used very sparingly as synth and audio processor), it was heavily influenced by the feeling of Boards of Canada.
 One obvious element that influence Bibio from BoC's music was his use of their tape warble and saturation effect.
 BoC would then go on to be influenced by Bibio by incorporating acoustic guitar in The Campfire Headphase.

-Deep Signal Studios held their first pop-up studio in Los Angeles (the) Handbag Factory.
-Attendees brought their own laptop, headphones, and audio interfaces to track vintage synthesizer parts for their songs by playing midi sequences or live keyboard playing.
-This workshop was a unique opportunity for producers to use highly-sought after vintage hardware synths for music productions.
-Thank you to everyone who attended.
-Everyone had a good time and it was great to meet so many talented producers in the LA area.
+Deep Signal Studios will hold its first Vintage Synth Recording Workshop in Los Angeles on Saturday, July 11, 2016 from 12:00pm to 6:00pm, at the Handbag Factory in Downtown Los Angeles.
+Attendees are encouraged to bring their own laptop, headphones, and audio interface to track vintage synthesizer parts for their midi sequences or live keyboard playing.
+This workshop is a unique opportunity for producers to use highly-sought after vintage hardware synths for their music productions.
+This is a free event.